THOMASELOVE/431-2018-project/survey-results/README.md

 ## Key Points

-1. Dr. Love has now reviewed and commented on your Survey Comparison Plan.
-To see the details, visit [the plan-comments page](https://github.com/THOMASELOVE/431-2018-project/blob/master/survey-results/plan-comments.md).
+1. Dr. Love has now reviewed and [commented on your Survey Comparison Plan](https://github.com/THOMASELOVE/431-2018-project/blob/master/survey-results/plan-comments.md).
     - Five of the 49 students who submitted a Survey Comparison Plan for Analyses 1-6 had all six of their analyses approved by Dr. Love on their first try.
 Congratulations to those five people.
     - For everyone else, you will need to make some changes to address Dr. Love's concerns.
     - The [plan-comments page](https://github.com/THOMASELOVE/431-2018-project/blob/master/survey-results/plan-comments.md) contains: